hardbyte/netchecks/docs/src/pages/docs/roadmap.md

 description: Where is netchecks heading?
 ---

+{% callout type="note" title="Unstable" %}

 The project roadmap is still being defined.
 The following is a list of features that are likely to be considered for implementation in the near future.

+{% /callout %}

 ## Open Source

-- Custom validation rules for probes (e.g. check that the response body contains a specific string)
+- Document the custom validation rules for probes (e.g. check that the response body contains a specific string)
 - Support for configuring probes using secrets (e.g. injecting API keys into http requests)
-- NetworkAssertion CRD validation and documentation
+- NetworkAssertion CRD validation and documentation.
 - Tracing support for better debugging.
 - Plugin architecture for supporting custom test types.
 - Full CI integration test suite across managed Kubernetes providers.